 Welcome!
-I am a Ph.D. candidate in the Political Economy and Government program at Harvard University in May 2015.
+I finished my Ph.D. in the Political Economy and Government program at Harvard University in May 2015.
 I was also a graduate affiliate at the Institute for Quantitative Social Science.
 Please find my CV here.
 I work full-time as an economist on Facebook's Core Data Science team.

-My research interests lie at the intersection of International Security and Political Economy.
+I am a quantitative social scientist with broad interests.
 I am particularly interested in applying the toolkit of economics to important and interesting questions such as social interactions, conflict, cross-country perceptions, and the evolution of institutions (e.g. democratization, liberalization) in an international context.
-Most of my research considers the impact of culture and identity on these processes.
+Most of my research considers the impact of culture and identity on global processes.

 My dissertation, supported by the Weatherhead Center's Samuel Huntington Fellowship, analyzes shared identity as a source of conflict.
 I use state-of-the-art methodology on both the theoretical side (game theory, bargaining theory, network economics), and the empirical side (regression analysis, machine learning, text analysis), which I complement with historical case studies.
 Read more about my project on the Washington Post's Monkey Cage blog as it applies to the Ukraine-Russia conflict and the Hong Kong protests.
 Here is the version of my argument I presented at the APSA Annual Meeting in 2014.

 Before coming to Harvard, I had earned a degree in Macroeconomics from Corvinus University of Budapest in Hungary.